Feature request #9094

 I'm not sure how much work there would be in creating the undo action but I know that is the correct solution.
 If anyone is game feel free to give it a go :)

-#55 Updated by Etienne Tourigny about 10 years ago
+#55 Updated by Etienne Tourigny over 10 years ago

 Nathan - I agree with everything you just said.